AmazingAng/WTF-Solidity/Languages/en/03_Function_en/readme.md

    - `public`: Visible to all.

-   - `private`: Can only be accessed within this contract, derived contracts cannot used it.
+   - `private`: Can only be accessed within this contract, derived contracts cannot use it.

    - `external`: Can only be called from other contracts.
-But can be called by `this.f()` inside the contract, where `f` is function name.
+But can also be called by `this.f()` inside the contract, where `f` is the function name.

-    - `internal`: Can only be accessed internall and by contracts deriving from it.
+   - `internal`: Can only be accessed internal and by contracts deriving from it.

     **Note**: `public|private|internal` can be also used on state variables.
 Public variables will automatically generate `getter` functions for querying values.

 4. `[pure|view|payable]`: Keywords that dictate a Solidity functions behavior. `payable` is easy to understand.
-One can send `ETH` to the contract via `payable` functions. `pure` and `view` are introduced at the next section.
+One can send `ETH` to the contract via `payable` functions. `pure` and `view` are introduced in the next section.

 5. `[returns ()]`: Return variable types and names.

 ## WTF is `Pure` and `View`?

 When I started learning `solidity`, I didn't understand `pure` and `view` at all, since there are no similar keywords in other languages. `solidity` added these two keywords, because of `gas fee`.
 The contract state variables are stored on block chain, and `gas fee` is very expensive.
 If you don't rewrite the variables on the chain, you don't need to pay `gas`.
-Thus, You don't need to pay `gas` for calling  `pure` and `view` functions.
+Thus, you don't need to pay `gas` for calling  `pure` and `view` functions.

-I drew a Mario illustration to help you understand `pure` and `view`.
+I drew a Mario inspired illustration to help visualize `pure` and `view`.
 In the picture, I put state variables (stored on-chain) as Princess Bitch, three different roles represent different keywords.

 ![WTH is pure and view in solidity?](https://images.mirror-media.xyz/publication-images/1B9kHsTYnDY_QURSWMmPb.png?height=1028&width=1758)

 - `pure` : Functions containing `pure` keyword cannot read nor write state variables on-chain.
 Just like the little monster, it can't see or touch Princess Bitch.

-- `view` : Functions containing `view` keyword can read but can not write on-chain state variables.
-Similar to Mario, able to see Princess but can not get inside.
+- `view` : Functions containing `view` keyword can read but cannot write on-chain state variables.
+Similar to Mario, able to see Princess but cannot get inside.

 - Without `pure` and `view`: Functions can both read and write state variables.
 Like the `boss` can do whatever he wants.